KentAnak/LvTSimulator/README.md

 + Isn't the sociability of being able to encounter events also a talent?
 What are the results in the model where talented people encounter more events?
 (SociableHuman model)
 + Is the ability to encounter unfortunate events without reducing one's assets also a talent?
 What would be the result in a model where talent would allow a person to avoid a halving of assets?
 (PreventiveHuman model)

 This code took a simpler approach than in the paper but was able to reproduce almost similar results.
 In particular, encounters with events use a Poisson distribution with a lambda value of around 0.5.
+The distribution of talent, mean 0.6 and standard deviation 0.1, is the same as in the original paper.
+However, with respect to event encounters, if 1000 people encounter 500 events, we cannot assert a Poisson distribution with a lambda of 0.5.
+In this code, lambda value is set to 0.45, a little below 0.5, to make it easier to reproduce Pareto's law.
+This value is subject to adjustment.

 In the csv data under the sample folder, the top 20% accounted for 79.9% of the wealth.

 The normal distribution of talent: Graph 1; the power distribution of assets: Graph 2; Graphs 3 and 4 show the weak correlation between talent and wealth; Graphs 5 and 6 show the strong correlation between luck and wealth.